Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

-Software quality is multi-faceted and difficult to capture with a single metric~\cite{DBLP:journals/sigmetrics/CavanoM78, DBLP:journals/software/KitchenhamP96, DBLP:journals/csur/Osterweil96}.
+Software quality is multi-faceted and difficult to capture with a single metric~\cite{DBLP:journals/sigmetrics/CavanoM78, DBLP:journals/software/KitchenhamP96, DBLP:journals/csur/Osterweil96, fenton2014software}.
 Quality can be pivoted on defect density~\cite{DBLP:journals/cacm/Grady93}, specification rigor~\cite{farbey1990software}, user satisfaction~\cite{denning1992software}, or technical debt~\cite{DBLP:conf/sigsoft/ErnstBONG15}.
-However, many metrics cannot be reliably and universally collected from version control data.
-In this study, we take the technical debt perspective~\cite{martin2009clean} and test three source code maintainability metrics reasonably estimable from static analysis: \emph{static analysis warnings}, \emph{duplicate line density}, and \emph{code complexity}.
+However, many metrics cannot be reliably and scalably collected from version control data.
+In this study, we take the technical debt perspective~\cite{martin2009clean} and test three source code maintainability metrics that can be reasonably estimated with static analysis: \emph{static analysis warnings}, \emph{duplicate line density}, and \emph{code complexity}.
 All three are arguably positively correlated with project-level technical debt and negatively correlated with perceived code quality.
-We use a local SonarQube Community server~\cite{sonarqube} to compute these outcome metrics for repository $i$ at month $t$: \begin{itemize}[leftmargin=15pt] \item Static Analysis Warnings$_{it}$: Total number of reliability, maintainability, and security issues for repository $i$ at month $t$, as detected by SonarQube's static analysis.
-We refer to them as warnings since static analysis can generate false positives~\cite{DBLP:journals/tse/GuoTLLLYLCDZ23}; this metric is best viewed as an estimate of actual issues. \item Duplicate Line Density$_{it}$: Percentage of duplicated lines in codebase for repository $i$ at month $t$.
+Specifically, we use a local SonarQube Community server~\cite{sonarqube} to compute these outcome metrics for repository $i$ at month $t$: \begin{itemize}[leftmargin=15pt] \item Static Analysis Warnings$_{it}$: Total number of reliability, maintainability, and security issues for repository $i$ at month $t$, as detected by SonarQube's static analysis.
+We refer to them as warnings, since static analysis can generate false positives~\cite{DBLP:journals/tse/GuoTLLLYLCDZ23}; this metric should be viewed as an estimate of the effort required to review potential issues in a project. \item Duplicate Line Density$_{it}$: Percentage of duplicated lines in codebase for repository $i$ at month $t$.
 SonarQube's definition varies across programming languages, but usually requires at least 10 consecutive duplicate statements or 100 duplicate tokens to mark a block as duplicate~\cite{sonarqube-metrics}. \item Code Complexity$_{it}$: Overall cognitive complexity~\cite{DBLP:conf/icse/Campbell18} of codebase for repository $i$ at month $t$.
 Per SonarQube~\cite{DBLP:conf/icse/Campbell18}, this metric quantifies code understandability and aligns better with modern coding practices than classic cyclomatic complexity~\cite{DBLP:journals/tse/McCabe76}. \end{itemize}